allvpv/philosophical-education/README.md

 ### Overview
-- Contenerization is not used for practical reasons (think of a „local” sysadmin managing a bunch of Wordpress websites on his Debian machine).
-Our tools must be familiar and cannot have a complicated pipeline.

-  To (hopefully) achieve some security, I've used `bubblewrap` (a tiny wraper over Linux namespaces), `slirp4netns` (user-mode networking) and a bunch of bash scripts to separate as much as possible.
+- Contenerization is not used for practical reasons.
+To prevent privilege escalation, I've used `bubblewrap` (a tiny wraper over Linux namespaces), `slirp4netns` (user-mode networking) and a bunch of bash scripts.

 - Front-end uses Next.js and React.
 Strapi is an incredibly heavy CMS to manage the articles/issues and static content.
 Meilisearch is amazing search engine compatible with Algolia front-end libraries.

-  ⚠️  I'm not a React/Next.js native speaker, so the code is... ugly.
-But it works very well and renders pretty website :)) (You have been warned, tho).
+  ⚠️  I'm not a React/Next.js guy, so the code is... quite ugly in some places.
+  But it works very well and renders pretty website.
+(You have been warned, tho).

 - This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software